Updated & Compatible with Patch 1.61_DLSS3

-- Can't forget the WolvenKit Team, the Cyber Engine Tweaks team, and the redscript team for making the tools all modders use, and the modding Discords in general for being a font of information!
+- Can't forget the WolvenKit Team, the Cyber Engine Tweaks team, the redscript team, and the Vortex Extension team for making the tools all modders use, and the modding Discords in general for being a font of useful information!

 Remember to endorse the mods in this that you enjoy: the people who made these mods are the only reason this exists.